SIDN/ietf-wg-rpp-charter/rpp-charter.md

 In alignment with the [IESG's Statement on Support Documents dated 2023-08-24](https://datatracker.ietf.org/doc/statement-iesg-support-documents-in-ietf-working-groups-20230824/), these requirements will be publicly available on the working group's wiki.
-Analysis of the functionality included and commonly used in core EPP for domain names, hosts and contacts (RFC5730,5731,5732,5733) may be created as input material for the requirements.
+Analysis of the functionality included and commonly used in core EPP for domain names, hosts and contacts (RFC5730,5731,5732,5733) is expected to be created as input material for the requirements.
 The working group may also consider RPP extensions that are functional equivalents of registered [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml) in the construction of requirements.